 Are these Structures Permanent?

 No, they will be removed after the first of the year and put in storage until the next holiday season.

-No tax dollars were used to fund this project.
-It was completely funded by private donations from businesses and Sapulpa citizens!
+In 2022, no tax dollars were used to fund this project; it was completely funded by private donations from businesses and Sapulpa citizens!
+Because of the enormous economic success of the Chute’s first year, the City of Sapulpa gave the Chute Committee $250,000 to bring the chute back for the 2023 season.
 See the donor list here.